Southern Utah National Parks

 Here's a day-by-day tour description:

-Saturday (Arrival Day): Meet in St George and Shuttle to Torrey
+Sunday (Arrival Day): Meet in St George and Shuttle to Boulder

 Arrive independently by plane into or drive to Saint George.
-Either way our guides will greet you this morning and shuttle you to Torrey, Utah (3.5-hour shuttle from St George).
+Either way our guides will greet you this morning and shuttle you to Boulder, Utah (3-hour shuttle from St George).
+We'll stay at the Boulder Montain Lodge, a nationally recognized luxury lodge, set on the edge of an 11-acre bird sanctuary.
 After getting settled in, you may choose to take an optional warm-up ride toward nearby Capitol Reef National Park.
 Tonight we’ll have our first group dinner.

 Lodging: Canyon Country Lodge